Busuu

 Busuu offers a free version that allows you to take one lesson per day.
 This is a good value for the price.
 However, I am not sure why, but when I try to take a lesson on my iPad, it says that it is a premium feature.
 I’m not sure exactly.
 Each free lesson takes about 5 minutes to complete.
 Of course, one lesson per day is not enough time to learn a new language.
 No matter how good the lecture… Therefore, if you are serious about learning a new language, you will eventually need to purchase the premium version of the app.
 So did I…

-Chegg team, already a famous studying app, made this app, so it is better made than other study apps.
+This app is made by Chegg, so it is better made than other study apps.
 Perhaps that confidence, unlike other apps, the paid version does not have a lifetime license, and like Duolingo, there is only a monthly or annual payment.
 The price itself is much cheaper than Duolingo, even without a discount.
 It also has frequent discounts, so the cost-effectiveness is even higher.
 There is no end to studying, but there is no guarantee that you will continue to use this study app for several years.

-I received coupons that I can use for about 50 dollars unless for two years through email, so I thought it was worth it when I thought about the overall quality of the app and bought it without hesitation.
+I received coupons that I can use for about 50 dollar for two years through email, so I thought it was worth it when I thought about the overall quality of the app and bought it without hesitation.
 I’m still studying well now.
 I think it’s okay because I’m studying for about an hour a day except when I’m busy.
-Being free received coupons I can personally, I don’t insist on free if the quality is good.
+Personally, I don’t insist on free if the quality is good.

-Busuu has an enormous advantage because it is translated quite well.
+Busuu is surprisingly very big advantage that it is translated quite well.

 Even if you study English, it will definitely help you with grammatical content.

-It surprised me that there was no Korean course because the translation was good, but it has recently been added.
+I was surprised that there was no Korean course because the translation was good, but it has recently been added.
 I like it because it thinks of Koreans in many ways compared to other apps.
-However, there are cases where Japanese comes out in answers and other places rarely… It seems that they missed one or two sentences when translating based on Japanese.
+However, there are cases where Japanese comes out in answers and other places very rarely… It seems that one or two sentences were missed when translating based on Japanese.
 It’s such a rare case that I think of it as a kind of bug.
 Is it humanity?

-I hope it will be short enough to talk by next year when I pay for the paid version.
+I hope it will be short enough to be able to talk by next year when I pay for the paid version.

 Busuu Summary